 Sourcing and Attracting Talent

 If you’re a talent management specialist or HR leader, one of the first things you need to understand before hiring top talent is why they would want to work for you?
-By understanding the expectations of prospective employees, you can create a process that attracts highly productive employees who are also the right fit for your organization.
+By understanding the expectations of prospective employees, you can create a process that attracts highly productive employees who are also the right fit for your organisation.

 Another aspect of hiring is looking for the right talent.
-Even if you know what a top employee looks for in an organization, where would you go about finding them?
+Even if you know what a top employee looks for in an organisation, where would you go about finding them?
 Social networking sites like LinkedIn could be a place to start but you need a better strategy to recruit the right people at the right time.

 Continuous Training and Development Opportunities